Quantitative Methods in Energy Market Modelling

 Institutional knowledge of electricity markets is not required.

-The contact person for this course is Christian Sölch.
+The contact person for this course is Dr. Christian Sölch.

 The password for the StudOn Course is „equilibrium“.
 Please register there and bring the material for chapters 1-3 to the first lecture, so you can make additional notes during the lecture.

-There is no registration required for participating in this course.
+There is no registration required for participating in this course, but especially because of the COVID-19 situation highly recommended .
 A participation is possible at any time.

 Please note: The examination office has application deadlines for the exam registrations!